midzer/beerbase/content/breweries/deschutes-brewery/brocken-top-bock.md

 srm: 0
 upc: 0
 ---
 Broken Top Bock is a malt forward, high gravity lager with a subtle aroma and warming sweetness.
 Czech Saaz hops balance a diverse malt composition that creates the flavor, color and mouth feel.
 The lager yeast chosen for this beer plays an important role in the flavor contribution, adding sweet fruit overtones.
-This bock boasts a clever 7% alcohol by volume so donâ€™t let it â€œkickâ€ you off of your stool.
+This bock boasts a clever 7% alcohol by volume so donâ€™t let it â€œkickâ€� you off of your stool.